 In a large measuring cup, mix together your lukewarm water and sugar until the sugar dissolves.
 Sprinkle in the yeast and let it sit for approximately 5-10 minutes, until the yeast starts to ferment and bubble.
 Stir in the olive oil and set aside.

-Pour the water/sugar/yeast mixture into the well along with the olive oil and stir together with a fork or wooden spoon until it is well mixed.
+Pour the wet mixture into the well along and stir together with a fork or wooden spoon until it is well mixed.
 Transfer the dough to a well floured clean surface and sprinkle extra flour on the dough.

 Knead the dough for approximately 10 minutes, until the dough looks smooth and stretchy, adding extra flour as you go, being careful not to add too much to keep the dough from being too stiff.
 The dough should feel soft and stretchy when pulled (just slightly stiffer than my bread dough if you have made that).